sigasi/sigasi_insights/manual/linting.md

 * Missing, unnecessary and duplicate signals in the sensitivity list
 * Port, signal, variable, constant or generic declarations that are never read or written
 * Invalid port associations (incompatible port modes in instantiations)
-* Order of generic and port associatio*
+* Order of generic and port associations

 ## No Linting for Common Libraries {: #linting-common-libraries}